 King Charles III Craft

-England now has a new king.
-To celebrate I have created this delightful King Charles III craft activity.
+To celebrate this historic event, I have created this delightful King Charles III activity.
 Ideal to use in your classroom or homeschool.

 Through his glasses, the King reflects on some of the things that make London, England, unique.